For strangers. This was he, erected first

 He doth but scourge himself, his sword that draws

-Without a purse, a counseland'counsel and' a cause.
+Without a purse, a counseland a cause.

 But all these spurs to vertue, seeds of praise